 How to Make A WordPress Site Mobile Responsive

-Mobile-friendly responsive sites are now the industry standard, due to the large number of users browsing on mobile devices.
-To illustrate how deep this impact goes, industry giants such as Google reward mobile sites in search rankings to help push more sites into catering for non-desktop devices.
+Responsive websites are now the industry standard, due to the large number of users browsing primarily on mobile devices.
+To illustrate how deep this impact goes, industry giants such as Google now reward mobile-friendly sites in search rankings, to help push more sites into catering to non-desktop devices.

 In short, responsive websites use the same site code across all platforms, but offer optimization for each experience, regardless of the viewing medium.
 As a consequence, setting up a responsive site may mean rebuilding your entire design, or simply making a few tweaks to your existing one.

 In this article, you’ll learn how WordPress sites can be made mobile-friendly using responsive design.
-You’ll learn about responsive themes, plugins, images, menus, and tables.
-Finally, we’ll explain the importance of responsiveness for Search Engine Optimization (SEO).
+We’ll also explain the importance of responsiveness for Search Engine Optimization (SEO).
 Let’s get cracking!

 Is WordPress Mobile-Friendly?